YelloNox/Qubes-WiFi-Toggle/README.md

 # Qubes-WiFi-Toggle

-What is this?
-This is a quick and easy way to fix a non-working wifi toggle button on your laptop when running Qubes OS.
+>Fix a non-working wifi toggle button on your laptop in Qubes OS.

 How to use this?